Contents

 - Apply first aid to stop severe bleeding and/or restore breathing immediately if you are qualified to do so.

 - REFER TO THE EMERGENCY GUIDE FOR DETAILED INSTRUCTIONS.
 THIS GUIDE IS POSTED IN WORKSPACES THROUGHOUT THE LABORATORY.
-All Berkeley Lab employees should know where the nearest Emergency Guide is located in their workspaces and periodically review the guide’s contents.
-Supervisors, work leads, or others designated with responsibility for workspaces should review and update their guides regularly.
+All Berkeley Lab employees should know where the Emergency Guide is located and periodically review the guide’s contents.

 - In case of fire, explosion, gas leak, chemical incident, radiological incident, environmental incident, or any other emergency or accident: